aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/project-file-operations/weekday-properties/_index.md

 ## Prerequisites
 Before diving into Aspose.Tasks for Java, ensure you have the following prerequisites:
 ### Java Development Kit (JDK)
 Make sure you have JDK installed on your system.
-You can download and install the latest JDK from the official Oracle website.
+You can download and install the latest JDK from the Oracle website.
 ### Aspose.Tasks for Java Library
 Download and install the Aspose.Tasks for Java library from the website.
 You can access the download link [here](https://releases.aspose.com/tasks/java/).
 ### Integrated Development Environment (IDE)